mikeger/blog/presentations/spm/spm.md

 # In-depth

-Once the basic things are out of the way, we can take a less shallow look on the SPM and the migration.
+Once the basic things are out of the way, we can take a deeper look on the SPM and the migration.

 ---